 Ogle has more than 20 years’ experience in using the process and employs three SLS machines – EOS P100, EOS P770 and EOS P730, with a maximum build volume of 679 x 368 x 567mm.
 SLS is ideal for the direct manufacture of production parts, spares and functional prototypes in nylon.

 Variety of materials:

 If you're ready to get started, speak to a member of our team today.

-Ogle has a tremendous amount of experience building parts using the SLA process, and can work with clients to achieve the optimum design and build parameters – delivering the best possible results.
+From the Mars Rover to a delicate Fabergé Egg, Ogle’s experience of using the process is extensive and varied.
+We work with clients to achieve the optimum design and build parameters, to deliver the best possible results.